 As more businesses embrace digital transformation, more are adopting cloud technologies because of the cloud’s cost-effectiveness and ease of use.
 One of the most popular cloud technologies available today is Google Drive.

-For many businesses, however, compliance is just as important as cost and efficiency and must be considered in conjunction with any cloud services they might adopt.
+For many businesses, however, compliance is as substantial as cost and efficiency and must be considered with any cloud services they adopt.

 Is Google Drive HIPAA compliant?

-Out of the box, Google Drive is not HIPAA compliant—but compliance can be obtained when certain conditions are met.
+Out of the box, Google Drive is not HIPAA compliant—but you can set it up to achieve the HIPAA storage requirement with the following conditions:

-- You’ve signed a Business Associate Agreement (BAA) with Google.
+- A signed Business Associate Agreement (BAA) with Google.

-- You’ve configured your Google Drive settings to support HIPAA compliance requirements.
+- A configured Google Drive to support HIPAA compliance requirements.

 Because Google Drive is one of many services included in a Google Workspace account, you must address compliance for the entire platform before attending to Drive and its file types (Docs, Sheets, Slides, and Forms).